 Yuan-ti purebloods are perfectionists.
 They only use high-quality weapons.
 They would weaken a foe from a distance rather than engage in melee combat.
 If there is a fight, the purebloods would be sent as a more powerful and “valuable” yuan-ti.
 Purebloods are often equipped with bore scimitars, studded leather armor, and heavy shield.
 They usually poisoned their arrows and blades.
 The ones who are trained in combat favor the skills of rangers.

 Purebloods are thoroughly wicked but despite that, most of them have magnetic personalities.
 They tend to be self-centered and arrogant like other varieties of Yuan-ti.

 Purebloods are the least likely of the true yuan-ti breeds to stay attached to their tribe.
 They can easily disguise themselves.
 Purebloods have the freedom to pursue their own interests wherever such things took them.
 They use grafts to modify their bodies.
 The new serpentine body parts can easily hide underneath clothing or magic.

 Yuan-ti purebloods serve a special role in their society by being agents, assassins, liaisons or spies as they can hide their serpentine features very easily.

-Most of the yuan-ti purebloods worship the god Sseth.
-Sometimes free-wandering purebloods worship the god varae instead of Sseth.
-Some of the sects are known to worship demons.
+Most Yuan-ti purebloods worship the god Sseth.
+Sometimes free-wandering purebloods worship the god Varae instead of Sseth.
+On the other hand, some sects are known to worship demons.